 Step 3: Inside Add-ins, you can see an option called Manage: which has all the excel add-ins as a dropdown.
 Select COM Add-ins inside Manage: option and click on the Go button.

-Step 4: Select Microsoft Power View for Excel option under the list of COM Add-ins and press OK option.
+Step 4: Select Microsoft Power View for Excel option under the list of COM Add-ins and press the OK option.

 This will enable the Power View option in your Excel.
 You can access the same under the Insert tab.
 Please find the screenshot below:

 Example – Power View Usage in Excel